Sign in to my account

 SSD technology contrasts with hard disk drive (HDD) technology—the other major type of computer storage, which has been in place since the 1950s.
 In contrast to SSDs, HDD storage relies on spinning disks, motors, and read/write heads, using magnetism to store data on a rotating platter.

-Flash Storage in the data center
+Flash storage in data centers

 • Improved data center economics.
 With the development of high-density flash technologies, today’s all-flash storage solutions offer faster performance and higher capacity in a fraction of the data center footprint.
 As their data volumes continue to grow, enterprises can see significant cost savings over time from simplified management and a reduction in space, power, and cooling costs.

 • Future-proof infrastructure.
 Modernizing your data center with flash is a critical step in digital transformation, but it's important to choose a flash system that supports changing business needs.
-Not all flash solutions are created equal.
+Not all of these solutions are created equal.
 All-flash systems that offer nondisruptive scale-out make it possible to start small and grow big.
 Flash storage that is NVMe-ready can also help future-proof your infrastructure for new technologies and eliminate costly and disruptive forklift upgrades.
 If your IT strategy calls for a potential cloud element down the road, a flash system that supports cloud integration gives you maximum flexibility for the future.

 With the industry’s most cloud-integrated all-flash storage and the most flexibility to support new flash technologies, NetApp makes it easy for you to take advantage of innovations in flash without disrupting your business.